tonywong94/edge_pydb/README.md

 If you use this package in a publication please also cite:

-- Wong et al. (2023), "The EDGE-CALIFA Survey: An Extragalactic Database for Galaxy Evolution Studies," in prep.
+- Wong et al. (2024), "The EDGE-CALIFA Survey: An Extragalactic Database for Galaxy Evolution Studies," submitted to ApJS.